 See examples of FLOOR360 Tile installations in our Photo Gallery.

 There is a wide variety wood-look tile colors that FLOOR360 installers can adhere to your wall to create warmth and style for your home.
-This material is also perfect to use to create a new shower look for your bathroom.
-Use wood-look tile to contrast or match your current color palette.
+This material is also perfect for creating a new shower look in your bathroom.
+Use wood-look tile to contrast or match your current color palette with an accent wall.
 Come to our showroom and see the samples for yourself, you’ll fall for this trend!